pes10k/ueil-tagger/README.txt

                        environmentalists-il/apis. (default: -----)
   --min-sqft MIN_SQFT  The minimum number of square feet that a zipcode must
-                       overlap with a ward's area in order for members in that zipcode to be tagged the ward. (default: 10000) --since SINCE        If provided, only modify members who's information has changed since the given date (date should be provided in ISO 8601 format).
-If a timezone isn't included, assumes UTC. (default: None) --uuid [UUID ...]
-If provided, then only the specified person records are loaded and modified.
+                       overlap with a ward's area in order for members in that zipcode to be tagged the ward. (default: 12500) --since SINCE        If provided, only modify members who's information has changed since the given date (date should be provided in ISO 8601 format).
+If a timezone isn't included, assumes UTC. (default: -----) --batch              If provided, keep track of person uuids that have been updated within a 'batch', to prevent repeatedly updating the same records.
+  --clear-batch-cache  If provided, reset the existing batch cache before
+                       updating any member tags.
+  --uuid [UUID ...]
+If provided, then only the specified person records are
+                       loaded and modified.
 In this case, the --since argument is ignored. (default: None)